probr/probr-pack-kubernetes/audit/README.md

 ### State

-A new State context is created each time `probr` is run, and is readily accessible anywhere in the code via `summary.State`.
+A new State context is created each time `probr` is run, and is readily accessible anywhere in the code via `audit.State`.

 **SummaryStateStruct.LogProbeMeta**